vimnux/tgpt-prompt/README.md

 ### Installation
 Download the script with:

-<code>curl https://raw.githubusercontent.com/vimnux/tgpt-prompt/main/tgpt-prompt.sh -o tgpt-prompt.sh</code>
+    $ curl https://raw.githubusercontent.com/vimnux/tgpt-prompt/main/tgpt-prompt.sh -o tgpt-prompt.sh

 Make it executable and place it somewhere in your $PATH

 ### Usage

-<code>tgpt-prompt.sh number</code>
+    $ tgpt-prompt.sh number

-Where 'number' is the number of the prompt that you want to use.
+Where number is the number of the prompt that you want to use.

 Example:

-<code>tgpt-prompt.sh 3</code>
+    $ tgpt-prompt.sh 3

 will give you the "Act as a Emoji Translator" prompt.